 - Some older schemes may not offer certain freedoms, like UFPLS (uncrystallised funds pension lump sum)

 Below we take a look at some advantages in more detail.

 Help your money grow faster

 Compound interest is one of the most powerful forces in the world of investing.
 This is when the return you generate on an investment is reinvested and then earns its own return, and can make a real difference to the value of your pension over the long-term.
 When your pension is split into different pots, the rate of growth won’t earn the same momentum as it would if your savings was in one.
-If you’re interested about how it works, read more about compound interest.
+If you’re interested in how it works, read more about compound interest here.

 Avoid expensive fees

 Charges on pension pots can vary greatly, but often management fees reduce the more you have invested.
 If you have your savings split into smaller pensions with different providers, you could be paying more on average than if you put your pots together.
 Check out Moneyfarm’s simple and transparent fees and charges.

 Keeping on top of how your investments are performing, how much you’re paying and whether you’re on track to reach your goals can be tough when you have multiple pensions.
 Putting your pots in one place makes it much simpler to understand where you are, where you want to be, and how to get there, putting you in control.

 What you should consider before consolidating your pensions